2017 Notre-Dame de Paris attack

 On 6 June 2017, at around 16:00 CET, French police shot a man who attacked a police officer with a hammer outside Notre-Dame de Paris cathedral on the Île de la Cité, located in the centre of Paris.
 The man injured the officer with the hammer, and was found to be in possession of kitchen knives.
 French police opened a terrorism investigation.

 The accused is an Algerian-born journalist named Farid Ikken, who won an award for his prize-winning human rights writing in Sweden, before returning to Algeria where he started an online news site, and then, moved to France on a student visa, he was pursuing a PhD in communications at the time of the attack.

 According to the prosecutor, a video in which he pledged allegiance to ISIS was found at the accused's apartment.

 Context

-The attack followed other attacks or attempted attacks on French landmarks in 2017, including the Louvre machete attack in February, the Orly airport attack in March, and the Champs-Elysées attack in April.
+The attack followed other attacks or attempted attacks around French landmarks in 2017, including the Louvre machete attack in February, the Orly airport attack in March, and the Champs-Elysées attack in April.
 French landmarks have received constant police protection because they are regarded as being "especially vulnerable," these security measures are part of a state of emergency which has been in place in France from 2015 to late 2017.

 On the day following this attack, the Macron government officially announced the creation of a new intelligence task force, dubbed the National Centre for Counter Terrorism.
 The Centre, which had been in the planning stages for some months, is under the direct authority of the French President.
 Macron appointed Pierre de Bousquet de Florian to head the new Centre.